Chicago Teachers Union rejects Chicago Public Schools' 'last, best, final offer'

 CPS also insisted in its last, best offer that the district has taken steps to ensure every classroom is safe, and that it has spent $100 million to make that happen.

-In letters to staff and parents Friday, CPS proposed the following timeline for a phased return to in-person learning.
+In letters to staff and parents Friday, CPS proposed the following timeline for a phased, more gradual return to in-person learning.

 Pre-K and Cluster Programs: